 Which OS you run on your VPS can make a huge difference.
 Many of the world’s largest businesses stay loyal to Microsoft Windows for corporate security and legal compliance, despite the added licensing costs.

-The ability to run ASP.NET and PHP apps together has been unique to Windows servers until recently when the ASP.NET framework was modified to run on any OS or VPS server.
+The ability to run ASP.NET and PHP apps together has been unique to Windows servers until recently, when the ASP.NET framework was modified to run on any OS or VPS server.

-In part because of the high licensing costs for Windows Server (a Standard license costs roughly $1,000, while the Datacenter Edition carries a price tag of more than $6,000), Microsoft has not had as major of a presence in web hosting datacenters.
+In part because of the high licensing costs for Windows Server (a Standard license costs roughly $1,000, while the Datacenter Edition carries a price tag of more than $6,000), Microsoft has not had as major of a presence in web hosting data centers.

 In contrast to Windows Server licensing costs, many web hosting companies offer Linux distributions like Ubuntu, Debian, and CloudLinux for free, while companies like Red Hat and SUSE primarily promote enterprise subscriptions with attached consulting or service contracts.